Thick branes in Horndeski gravity: First-order formalism

 Besides this superpotential another superpotential that satisfies the equations (\ref{13})-(\ref{14}) is $W=\sqrt{3(\beta+2/\eta)}/4$.
 This gives the solution $\phi,\chi=const.$ and $A=-(1/3)W_0\, r$, which is the AdS$_5$ vacuum solution.
-In this regime the Horndeski gravity coincides with Einstein gravity.
+In this regime, Horndeski gravity coincides with Einstein gravity.
 Furthermore, this solution is well known to localize gravity on the brane sourced by a delta function as long as we patch together the AdS branches $A=\pm kr$ along with the brane according to the solution $A=-k|r|$, where in our case $k=\sqrt{3(\beta+2/\eta)}/4$ is related to the brane tension in the thin wall limit.
 This is precisely the Randall-Sundrum scenario \cite{Randall:1999vf}.
-In order to address the issue of the energy distribution of the brane in a more transparent way let us smooth out this brane solution as $k|r|\to \ln{\cosh{kr}}$ \cite{csaki}, thus we have now the smooth solution
+In order to address the issue of the energy distribution of the brane, in a more transparent way, it is interesting to smooth out this brane solution as $k|r|\to \ln{\cosh{kr}}$ \cite{Csaki:2000fc}, such that we have a smooth solution